Matteoop12/Matteoop12/README.md

 - 👋 Hi, I’m @Matteoop12
-- 👀 I’m interested in gamedevelopment, web development e retro game development
+- 👀 I’m interested in gamedevelopment, web development e retro game development compiler designing
-- 🌱 I’m currently learning raylib
+- 🌱 I’m currently learning c/c++ llvm
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me discord: 882378607354335233

 <!---
 Matteoop12/Matteoop12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.